List of modern great powers: Spain (1469–1819)

 Constant contention with rival powers caused territorial, commercial, and religious conflict that contributed to the slow decline of Spanish power from the early 17th century, aggravated by both the General Crisis sweeping through Europe, as well as the collapse of the Habsburg Netherlands and ensuring Eighty Years' War, which would cripple Spain for decades.
 In the Mediterranean, Spain warred constantly with the Ottoman Empire; on the European continent, France eventually replaced Spain as the leading military power.
 Overseas, Spain was initially rivaled by Portugal, and later by the English and Dutch.
 In addition, English-, French-, and Dutch-sponsored privateering and piracy, overextension of Spanish military commitments in its territories, increasing government corruption, and economic stagnation caused by military expenditures ultimately contributed to the empire's weakening.

-After a century of decline from once being Europe's most powerful country, Spain entered the War of the Spanish Succession, with its population divided between pro-Bourbon and pro-Habsburg factions, as Europe was to decide on the country's fate.
+After a century of decline from its status as Europe's most powerful country, Spain entered the War of the Spanish Succession, with its population divided between pro-Bourbon and pro-Habsburg factions, as Europe decided the country's fate.
 Spain's European empire was finally undone by the Peace of Utrecht (1713), which stripped Spain of its remaining territories in Italy and the Low Countries.
 Spain's fortunes improved thereafter, but it remained a second-rate power in European politics.

-However, Spain maintained and enlarged its vast overseas empire until the 19th century, when the shock of the Peninsular War sparked declarations of independence in Quito, Venezuela, Paraguay and many more successive revolutions that split away its territories from its American mainland.
-By then, although it would remain a strong country, Spain was not to be a great power again.
+By the early 19th century, Spain maintained and enlarged its vast overseas empire, until the shock of the Peninsular War sparked declarations of autonomy in Charcas, Quito, Venezuela, New Granada, Buenos Aires, Paraguay and many more successive revolutions that concluded with the independence of the continental colonies of Spain in the New World between 1810 and 1826.
+The Battle of Boyacá (1819) would mark a turning point that allowed the creation of Gran Colombia, a revolutionary republic that would go on to expel Spanish colonial authorities from their remaining colonial possessions in Peru, aided by military forces from the United Provinces of the Río de la Plata marching from the south.
+After a series of battles, Spain lost its last colonial possessions in South America with the captures of Callao and Chiloé in 1826.
+From that point forward, although it would remain a strong country, Spain was not to be a great power again.